Wildlife (Jungle) Safari in Nepal

 October and March are considered the best months to visit Parsa National Park for a safari.
 During these months, it is dry in Nepal; the weather conditions are cool and pleasant.

 These seasons see very good wildlife viewing in the wild and other outdoor sports such as hiking and birdwatching.
-These months also are an advantageous time because most of the time, the skies are clear, and hence visibility to spot animals is better.
+These months are also an advantageous time because most of the time, the skies are clear, and hence visibility to spot animals is better.

 Oppositely, between June and September is usually heavy during the monsoon period, due to the heavy rainfall, which may impede journeying or outdoor experiences.